Liz Lorrimer

 Wendy Elizabeth Lorrimer (née Pickering; born 1946) is a retired rower who competed for Great Britain.

 Rowing career

 Lorrimer first started rowing at Durham University in 1965 and was the first female member of the Leicester Rowing Club.
 While attending Cambridge University she won the 1969 boat race and married Tony Lorrimer in Leicester during the same year.
-A move to Gloucester was followed by another to Nottingham where she became the first female member of the Nottingham Rowing Club as well.
+She moved to Gloucester, and later to Nottingham where she became the first female member of the Nottingham Rowing Club as well.

 She became a double British champion in 1974 when winning the double sculls with Lorraine Baker and the quadruple sculls at the 1974 British Rowing Championships.
 She was consequently selected by Great Britain for the 1974 World Rowing Championships in Lucerne which was the inaugural championships for women.
 Competing in the quadruple sculls event the crew were eliminated during the heats.